 Credit cards – The use of credit cards in Buenos Aires is widely accepted, contrary to what I read on the net.
 Even in a small bakery shop, if you purchase a small piece of alfahores, they will still swipe your card.

-Currency – 1.00 US$ is to 27.00 Argentine Peso.
+Currency – 1.00 US$ is to 27.00 Argentine pesos.
 So, you can splurge on your dinner with the US$ buying power!
-Now is your chance to indulge in that modestly priced dinner of tender, juicy, and thick-sliced Angus steak with sides and a glass of Malbec wine for less than $30.00 (per person!)
+So, now is your chance to indulge in that modestly priced dinner of tender, juicy, and thick-sliced Angus steak with sides and a glass of Malbec wine for less than $30.00 (per person!)

 How to Spend Two Days In Buenos Aires

-My first impression of the city as I peeked through the airplane window was that Buenos Aires is such a tremendously big city.
-We had been descending for over twenty minutes, and sites of buildings, roads, houses, bridges, etc. were never-ending.
-That is when I thought “How will I ever explore this sprawling metropolis in just two days?”
+My first impression of the city as I peeked through the airplane window was that Buenos Aires is such a tremendously big city in South America.
+We descended for over twenty minutes, and the sites of buildings, roads, houses, bridges, etc., were never-ending.
+That is when I thought, “How will I ever explore this sprawling metropolis in just two days?”
 Believe it or not, I did!
 Well, not exactly.
 I had to prioritize the places I wanted to see.
 This way, I managed to visit those sights in a short amount of time.
 Proper planning is key.

 Visit Barrio Recoleta

 Recoleta may not be exactly like the Beverly Hills of Los Angeles, but this barrio is the home of the Argentine elite!
 It is the most peaceful place among the rest of the neighborhoods.
-I was surrounded by plush hotels, high-end malls, fine-dining restaurants, lavish homes, and ornate old architectures.
+Plush hotels, high-end malls, fine-dining restaurants, lavish homes, and ornate old architecture surrounded me.
 Have I mentioned that barrio Recoleta was home to Evita and Juan Peron?
-Keep reading because what I am about to write are the places you can visit while in the neighborhood.
+Keep reading because I am about to write about the places you can visit in the neighborhood.

 Do you like the combination of art, atmosphere, and history?
-Recoleta Cemetery should be on your list.
+Then, Recoleta Cemetery should be on your list.
 The thousands of elegant mausoleums are evidence that those buried were some of Buenos Aires’s most prominent figures.
 One of them is Evita Peron.
 I am not a big fan of Ms. Peron, but an aunt of mine is.
 So, for her sake, I paid a visit.
-To get to Evita’s mausoleum is very easy.
+Getting to Evita’s mausoleum is very easy.
 Just follow the crowd!
-Entrance is free.
+Entry is free.

 La Recoleta Cemetery should be considered a must-see by any tourists.
-The magnificent monuments are more than fascinating enough to keep you engage for a couple of hours and walk you through many of city’s most famous residents resting here in peace.
+The magnificent monuments are fascinating enough to keep you engaged for a couple of hours and walk you through many of the city’s most famous residents resting here in peace.

 El Ateneo Grand Splendid

-No, not the Palermo city in Italy.
-I am referring to the Palermo, one of the barrios in Buenos Aires.
-Century-old trees, outdoor cafes, family-owned shops line the streets, easily explored by foot.
-The walk is a tour by itself with sights of vibrant murals and lush gardens.
-Here, the old and modern architectures standing on each side.
+No, not Palermo city in Italy.
+I am referring to the Palermo, one of the barrios in Buenos Aires, Argentina.
+Century-old trees, outdoor cafes, and family-owned shops line the streets, easily explored on foot.
+The self-guided walk is a tour with sights of vibrant murals and lush gardens.
+Here, the old and modern architecture stand on each side.
 The city of Buenos Aires has a very diverse neighborhood.
 I am glad to have chosen this safe area for my base camp.

 Evita Duarte de Peron Museum

-Whether you are a fan of Eva Peron or not, this museum may still worth a bit of your time.
-This European style building was the home of the late Juan and Evita Peron and now the Evita Duarte de Peron Museum.
+Whether you are a fan of Eva Peron or not, this museum may still be worth a bit of your time.
+This European-style building was the home of the late Juan and Evita Peron and is now the Evita Duarte de Peron Museum.
 Most of the exhibits show her limelight career before she became the first lady of Argentina.
 You probably only need a good twenty minutes to look around and read some of the English signage on the exhibits.
-FYI, photography is not welcome.
-Except in the blue-tiled courtyard.
-Entrance fee as of June 2018 is Argentine Peso 120.00.
+FYI, photography is not welcome except in the blue-tiled courtyard.
+The entrance fee as of June 2018 is Argentine Pesos 120.00.

-After spending some time in the museum, I headed to the in-house café for some meals.
-The dining room is cozy, and the outdoor eating area looked pleasant with overhanging trees.
+After spending time in the museum, I headed to the in-house café for some meals.
+The dining room is cozy, and the outdoor eating area looks pleasant with overhanging trees.
 I tried Pastel de Carne topped with white meringue.
-It was quite sweet but tasty.
+It was pretty sweet but tasty.
 Excellent!

 Visit Floralis Generica